m-cespa/DDM-Public/README.md

 [If you choose to setup a virtual environment see [here](https://docs.python.org/3/library/venv.html) for instructions.
 The virtual environment avoids any conflicts with package versions already existing on your machine's global environment.]

-To install the required packages, `cd` into the `build` directory and run `python install_requirements.py` in your command terminal.
+To install the required packages, `cd` into the repository directory and run `python install_requirements.py` in your command terminal.

 ## Use